Literacy Support Council of Placer County

 $2,000 funds materials to help ENGLISH LANGUAGE LEARNERS improve English reading/writing/speaking skills.
 Materials for one learner's first month = $25.

-$2,000 purchases books for ADULT NEW LEARNER book collections (high interest/low vocabulary materials) throughout the Placer County Library system.
-"Learning Center" library literacy displays featuring these collections can be found in the Rocklin, Auburn, Colfax, and Granite Bay Libraries.
+$20,000 purchases books for ADULT NEW LEARNER book collections (high interest/low vocabulary materials), "Talking Books," and electronic resources throughout the Placer County Library system.

-$2,000 to fund materials for the library's FAMILY LITERACY programs throughout Placer County.
+$10,000 to fund materials for the library's FAMILY LITERACY programs throughout Placer County, such as the LIBRARY OUTREACH PROGRAM AT ACRES OF HOPE.

 Equity Statement